Modernizing Civilian Oversight and Governance Structure

 Recruiting, staffing, and transfers are national decisions.
 RCMP members and their families who want to stay in Alberta may not be able to.
 Transferring in and out of Alberta disrupts relationships between members, families, and the communities where they feel at home.

 All RCMP officers are currently trained in Saskatchewan to a national standard that enables the federal government to transfer members across Canada.
 We believe that there is an opportunity to train police officers right here at home.
-This would lead to better recruitment and retention and ensure that Alberta’s new recruits are provided with training that suits the unique needs of our province.
+This would lead to better recruitment and retention and ensure that Alberta’s new recruits are provided with training that suits the distinct needs of our province.

 Improved Capacity for Forensic Laboratory Processing